PremGChavan/change-shape-and-color/README.md

 3. Click the "Change Color" button to see the color of the graphical element change.
 4. Click the "Change Shapes" button to see the shape of the graphical element change.

-## Hosted Link

-The project is hosted on GitHub Pages.
-You can access it [here](https://maverickcod.github.io/change-color-shape/).

 ## Project Structure